edunham/site/2015/02/23/scale13x_retrospective.rst

 The conference organizers were extremely friendly and helpful, which created a welcoming and friendly atmosphere.
-I felt that if an incident involving misconduct or bad judgement had happened to occur among attendees, the organizers would have been able to handle it immeditaely and effectively.
+I felt that if an incident involving misconduct or bad judgement had happened to occur among attendees, the organizers would have been able to handle it immediately and effectively.
 There was almost always at least one organizer hanging out in the speaker lounge, often their affable publicist Larry Cafiero, to assist speakers and anwer any questions.
 This made it easy to get help with problems small enough